SpirosAKS/markdown-cv/index.md

 ### Participation on Projects

 `2012`
-WeSAR: The aim of the project is to design and develop a system for identifying and rescuing individuals, especially those belonging to population groups with a particularly high probability of being lost.
+_WeSAR_: The aim of the project is to design and develop a system for identifying and rescuing individuals, especially those belonging to population groups with a particularly high probability of being lost.
 The central part of the system is a modular “wearable (portable)” device, while the positioning and statusing algorithms of the person carrying the device will play an important role in its effectiveness.

-The wearable device will offer the possibility of basic communication with base stations, that can be located many kilometers away from the device’s location.
-The wearable will use low energy consumption communication and long reach protocols (LoRa, NB-IoT) .The rythm or the force of the broadcasted data packets will adjust to the special conditions of application, so that battery life can last for days or even weeks.
+_INHERIT_:  "Sustainable Tourism Strategies to Conserce and Valorise the Mediterranean Coastal and Maritime Natural Heritage (INHERIT)" of the program Interreg MED.

 ## Occupation